-Table 6-3 shows that the major background source of NO_x at the monitoring, sensitive receptor locations where sources have been identified are mainly comprised of road sources.
+Table 6-3 shows that the major background source of NO_x at the monitoring, sensitive receptor locations where sources have been identified are mainly comprised of rail and other sources.

 A review of the Defra background site has determined that they are in line with the Local Authority monitoring within LBoH.